The date for the next Symposia will be announced soon..watch this space.

 *If you have any food allergies or special dietary request please contact Jessie

-We also intend to have a “bring and share” picnic on the Saturday evening as it was popular last year, concluding with our community event.
+We intend to have a “bring and share” dessert and coffee on the Saturday evening along with an ‘open mic’ style performances.

-The cost does not include travel and accomodation the latter of which can be booked directly with Dartington https://www.dartington.org/visit/stay/ and ranges from £40 per night for hostel accomodation in the grounds, to £140 per night in Dartington Hall.
-There are lots of other accomodation in and near Totnes these can be found through airbnb and bookings.com.
+The cost does not include travel and accomodation, the latter of which can be booked directly with Dartington https://www.dartington.org/visit/stay/ where accommodation ranges from £40 per night for hostel accommodation in the grounds, to £140 per night in Dartington Hall, there are also clamping and camping options.
+The is also lots of types of accomodation near and in Totnes, and we encourage delegates to explore these through airbnb and bookings.com.

 Facilitators